A panoply of visionary ideas for versatile use of the underground:

 What makes a city worth living in?
 How do people want to live in metropolises that are getting increasingly larger and more complex?
 Already more than half the world's population lives in cities.
 By 2050 it is expected to be seven out of ten billion people.
 But space is limited – making it worth living in nevertheless is our greatest task in the 21st century.
 And so plans for this are being drawn up around the world.
 They make it clear that a hitherto neglected dimension is increasingly coming to the fore: the underground.

 As early as the 19th century, the metropolises of Europe and North America reached a critical size.
 Thanks to construction measures – sewers, water supply lines, street lighting, later the first subways – they were able to continue to grow.
 But their infrastructures are no longer efficient enough.
-Cities are again seeking and finding the solution underground: London has paved the way with its new Crossrail line (42 kilometers of new tunnels).
+Cities are again seeking and finding the solution underground: London has paved the way with its new Crossrail line (twin tunnels, 21 kilometers long each).
 The Paris metro network is being extended by around 200 kilometers.
 New York recently inaugurated another metro line and by 2048 St. Petersburg will also expand its subway network by around 135 new kilometers of metro and 49 new stations.

 Since its founding in 1965 as a city-state, Singapore has built a model infrastructure.
 Green skyscrapers and futuristic parks already make the city look like something from the future.
 Equally forward-looking: the public transport system.
 The dense and high frequency metro system, the Mass Rapid Transit (MRT), is regarded as one of the most inexpensive in the world.
 To remain optimally prepared for the chronic lack of space, Singapore has developed an “Underground Master Plan”: in the quest for usable space, the city is growing upward, into the sea and also into the depths.
 There are already 100 kilometers of subway lines and 17 kilometers of roads running underground.
 Pedestrians are protected from the weather on underground walkways and in shopping malls.
 The city has even relocated an ammunition depot and a petrochemical store underground.